eshanama18/Hackathon/README.md

 \#Customer Changes

--   To Be Completed
+- Process:
+  - Day 1:
-    -   footer
+    - Finding Template
-    -   navbar gone (?)
--   Time to Complete
+    - Identified multiple potential templates to use
-    -   By Monday
--   Help to Make Changes
+    - Narrowed choices down to three
-    -   None
+    - Chose Colid-Colorlib because of simplicity (one page) and similarity to HackTJ